http://www.gcsescience.com/pme8.htm |

 The next principle we learned to apply to solving circuits were Kirchhoff's Voltage Law and Kirchhoff's Current Law.
 Kirchhoff's Voltage Law is based on the conservation of energy, where the total amount of energy gained per unit charge (voltage gained) must be equal the amount of energy lost per unit charge (voltage dropped) as both energy and charge are both conserved.

 For Kirchhoff's Current Law states that at any node or junction in an electrical circuit, the sum of currents flowing into that node is equal to the sum of the current flowing out of that node.
-Therefore \Sigma I in = \Sigma I out.
+Therefore I in = I out.

 Using these concepts we are able to solve both series and parallel circuits.
 For series circuits, we must first find the total resistance of the circuit, which is a concept we learned through the virtual lab by adding the resistances together.
 With this, we are able to solve for the total current of the circuit if we already know the voltage the battery produced.
 Since we know that the current stays constant through a series circuit, we can now solve for each voltage drop over each resistance in the circuit by using the total current, and the resistance to solve for V(V=IR).
 With our knowledge of Kirchhoff's Voltage Law, once we find each individual voltage drop, we know we have correctly solved the circuit by adding each voltage drop together, which should equal the voltage produced by the battery.